PabloGP18/Minecraft-Clone/README.md

 removing materials:

-- alt : remove material
+- pointer & alt : remove material & right mouse click

 ### how to install React using Vite?